aws/aws-database-encryption-sdk-dynamodb/specification/changes/2025-08-25-bucket-beacons/background.md

 # Bucket Beacons

-`Bucket Beacons` refers to a way to add a little bit more randomness to your [beacons](../../searchable-encryption/beacons.md), so they will be less likely to leak information when your data distribution is uneven.
+`Bucket Beacons` refers to a way to add a little bit more randomness to your [beacons](../../searchable-encryption/beacons.md), to add anonymity when your data distribution is uneven

 Probably read [changes](./change.md) first, as it gives a brief overview of the interface.